chipKIT32/chipKIT-core/docs/board_variant_architecture.md

 ############################################################
 </pre>

-Below list each key used in the boards.txt file and what its corresponding function is.
+The list below shows each key used in the boards.txt file and what its corresponding function is..
 Note that the lines beginning with # are commented out.

 <h4>
     <span class="mw-headline" id="xxx.name" style="margin-left:1.6em;">